metalbear-co/mirrord.dev/content/docs/reference/configuration.md

 Allows the user to set or override the local process' environment variables with the ones from the remote pod.

+Can be set to one of the options:

+1. `false` - Disables the feature, won't have remote environment variables.
+2. `true` - Enables the feature, will obtain remote environment variables.
+3. object - see below (means `true` + additional configuration).

 Which environment variables to load from the remote pod are controlled by setting either [`include`](#feature-env-include) or [`exclude`](#feature-env-exclude).